PyLink/PyLink/docs/exttargets.md

 # Exttargets Guide

-In PyLink, **extended targets** or **exttargets** *replace* regular hostmasks with conditional matching based on specific situations.
-PyLink exttargets are supported by most plugins in the place of `nick!user@host` masks (provided they use the `IRCNetwork.match_host()` API with a user object).
+**Extended targets** or **exttargets** extend regular hostmask matching by checking users against specific conditions.
+PyLink exttargets are supported by most plugins in the place of `nick!user@host` masks (provided they use `IRCNetwork.match_host()` as their backend).

 Exttargets were introduced in PyLink 0.9 alongside [Automode](automode.md), with the goal of making user/ACL matching more versatile.
-As of PyLink 2.0-dev, the following exttargets are supported:
+As of PyLink 2.0, the following exttargets are supported:

 ### The "$account" target (PyLink 0.9+)
 Used to match users by their services account.